audio-captioning/dcase-2020-baseline/README.md

       nb_classes:  # Empty, to be filled automatically.
       dropout_p_decoder: .25
       max_out_t_steps: 22

+The `encoder` block has the settings for the encoder of the baseline DNN:

+  * the input dimensionality to the first layer of the encoder - `input_dim_encoder`
+  * the hidden output dimensionality of the first and second layers of the encoder - `hidden_dim_encoder`
+  * the output dimensionality of the third layer of the encoder - `output_dim_encoder`
+  * the dropout probability for the encoder - `dropout_p_encoder`

+Similarly, the `decoder` block holds the settings for the decoder of the baseline DNN:

+  * the output dimensionality of the RNN of the decoder - `output_dim_h_decoder`
+  * the amount of classes for the classifier (it is filled automatically by the baseline system) - `nb_classes`
+  * the dropout probability for the decoder - `dropout_p_decoder`
+  * the maximum output time-steps for the decoder - `max_out_t_steps`

 ### Settings for the baseline method

+The file `settings/method_baseline.yaml` holds the settings for the training and evaluation procedure of the baseline DNN:

     model: !include model_baseline.yaml
     data: